nf-core/sarek/docs/usage.md

 ### --trim_nextseq

 This enables the option `--nextseq-trim=3'CUTOFF` within `Cutadapt`, which will set a quality cutoff (that is normally given with `-q` instead), but qualities of G bases are ignored.
-This trimming is in common for the `NextSeq` and `NovaSeq` platforms, where basecalls without any signal are called as high-quality G bases.
+This trimming is common for the `NextSeq` and `NovaSeq` platforms, where basecalls without any signal are called as high-quality G bases.

 ### --save_trimmed